-Re-enrollment for the following school year begins in January.
+Re-enrollment for the following school year begins in November.
 Family accounts must be current prior to completion of re-enrollment.
-Families currently enrolled with DCS will receive priority re-enrollment for a short period of time before enrollment is opened to the general public.
 The school year is defined as July 1 through June 30.
 Start dates may vary by program.

 Re-enrollment into all DCS programs will be completed online.
-Families will receive an email with instructions on accessing the online reenrollment packet in mid-to-late January.
-Enrollment fees for all programs will be released in January for the following year.
+Families will receive an email with instructions on accessing the online re-enrollment packet.
+Enrollment fees for all programs will be released in November for the following year.
 Enrollment fees will be due at the time of packet submission.
-Families will be asked to sign the financial and handbook agreement, and select a payment plan for the coming year as part of completing the reenrollment process.
+Families will be asked to sign the financial and handbook agreement and select a payment plan for the coming year as part of completing the re-enrollment process.
 Once paid, re-enrollment fees are non-refundable.
-Enrollment fees for returning families will increase after April 30 each year.
+An "early bird" discount on enrollment fees for returning families may apply when families enroll by an early bird deadline.